react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 });
 ```

-Contrary to `Plugin.plug` where a plug decorates or replaces previous plugs, a named plug is appened to a list for the slot to render.
-Multiple named plugs are supported for the same slot and all will be rendered.
+Contrary to `Plugin.plug` where a plug decorates or replaces previous plugs, a named plug is appended to a list for the slot to render.
+Multiple named plugs are allowed for the same slot and all will be rendered independently.

 > Named plugs are rendered in the order they are registered, or based on the optional `plugOrder` prop of the `ArraySlot` component.